...PROGRAM LISTINGS: CRANBERRY COUNTRY JOURNAL...

 SATURDAY, JULY 4

-In our opening segment: Meet a young entrepreneur, a social media marketing professional, and an influencer who began when she started her own fashion and lifestyle blog – at the age of 15!
+In our opening segment: Meet a successful ,young entrepreneur, a social media marketing professional, and an influencer who began her career when she started her own fashion and lifestyle blog – at the age of 15!

 Today, Ashley Mason continues with her success as president and owner of two successful web resources – Dash of Social, and her latest – Student to CEO!